handmade success

 How do I track inventory for a CBD business?

 You need to track raw materials (CBD extract, carrier oils, packaging), link each material to your product recipes, and record every manufacturing run.
 This lets you know your cost per unit, your current stock levels, and your reorder points — and it gives you the documentation trail that compliance and wholesale buyers expect.
-Craftybase handles this for small-batch CBD manufacturers with recipe-based inventory tracking and automatic COGS calculation.
+Craftybase handles this for small-batch CBD makers with recipe-based inventory tracking and automatic COGS calculation.

-If you’re ready to get serious about the business side, Craftybase is built for makers like you — tracking every gram of extract, every batch, and every unit sold, so you always know where you stand.
+If you’re ready to get serious about the business side, Craftybase is built for makers like you: tracking every gram of extract, every batch, and every unit sold, so you always know where you stand.

 Nicole PascoeNicole Pascoe - Profile